skienzmatishun/rippreport/content/p/youre-not-from-here/index.md

 ---
-title: You're Not From Here - Arthur Corti's Entitlement
+title: You're Not From Here
 date: 2016-02-05
 description: Planning commission ignores 300+ residents to approve Fly Creek Apartments for entitled developer